-(e) Use of computing facilities and telecommunications resources to interfere with the work of another student, faculty member or University Official.
+(e) Use of computing facilities and telecommunications resources to interfere with the work of another student or of a faculty or staff member.

-(f) Use of computing facilities and telecommunications resources to send obscene or abusive messages.
+(f) Use of computing facilities and telecommunications resources to send obscene materials.

 (g) Use of computing facilities and telecommunications resources to interfere with normal operation of the University computing system.